jaslynmiura/moorea-bite-rates/README.md

 ### Hypothesis

-# Hypothesis

 How is the herbivore grazing bite counts related to fish size, species, depth, and substrate?

-Null Hypothesis: Either size, species, depth, or substrate have no effect on bite count.
+**Null Hypothesis:** Either size, species, depth, or substrate have no effect on bite count.
-Alternative Hypothesis: A predictor/predictors have an effect on bite count.
+**Alternative Hypothesis:** A predictor/predictors have an effect on bite count.

-Since our response variable, Total Bites, is discrete count data, we will use a Negative Binomial statistical model.
+Since our response variable, Total Bites, is discrete count data, we will use a **Negative Binomial** statistical model.

 ### Poisson model notation: